 How Often Should You Do Spinal Decompression?

 Spinal decompression therapy includes mobilizing your spine with a manual or motorized extraction table to relieve neck, back, or leg discomfort.
 Spinal decompression therapy relieves pressure along the spine and alleviates pain and suffering.
 Depending on the condition, spinal decompression therapy may be administered multiple times each week for several weeks or months.
-If you’re experiencing spinal problems and are wondering if decompression is the right treatment option for you, visit us at Hudson Sport & Spine.
+If you’re experiencing spinal problems and are wondering if decompression is the right treatment option for you, visit Dr. Todd Givens, DC and his team at Hudson Sport & Spine.
 For more information, contact us or schedule an appointment online.
 We are conveniently located at 70 Hudson St Suite 2B, Hoboken, NJ 07030.

 Table of Contents: